 A CLASS PROCEDURE: A supervised warm-up jump may be offered for a short time before the class begins, and the warm-up jump may be one on the course or provided off the course.
 Hunters are to be judged on a style, manners, and way of going with preference given to those horses that cover the course at an even pace, with free flowing strides, as in a brisk trot or canter, but must maintain the same gait throughout the course.
 Circling once upon entering the ring and once upon leaving the ring is permissible.
-Charging fences or not maintaining the same gait throughout the entire class over jumps, finalists will be trotted past the judge for a soundness check.
+Charging fences or not maintaining the same gait throughout the entire course shall be penalized.
+Upon completion of the entire class over jumps, finalists will be trotted past the judge for a soundness check.
 Horses shall not be required to re-jump the course.
 Baiting of horses to encourage an animal to perform any of the jumps is not allowed.
 Baiting in a Hunter In Hand class is grounds for a disqualification.
+In and out is considered one obstacle and scored as such.
+Refusal of one element of an in and